 The resignation provisions set forth under f) and g) above shall not apply when, after a report from the Appointments Committee, the Board of Directors believes that there are reasons that justify the director's continuance in office, without prejudice to the effect that the new supervening circumstances may have on the classification of the director.

-C.1.20 Are qualified majorities other than those established by law required for any specific decision?
+C.1.20 Are qualified majorities other than those established by law required for any particular kind of decision?

-If so, please describe any differences.
+If so, describe the differences.

 Description of differences